HaolingZHANG/DNASpiderWeb/README.md

-│    ├── test_number_vs_binary_message.py   // Unit test for the conversion between the decimal number and binary message │    ├── test_number_vs_dna_string.py       // Unit test for the conversion between the decimal number and DNA string │    ├── test_operations.py                 // Unit test for the correctness of large number basic operations │    ├── test_remove_edges.py               // Unit test for the transcoding correctness when using the removing edge strategy
-│    ├── test_shuffles.py                   // Unit test for the transcoding correctness when using the shuffle strategy ├── README.md                               // Description document of library
+│    ├── test_number_vs_binary_message.py   // Unit test for the conversion between the decimal number and binary message │    ├── test_number_vs_dna_string.py       // Unit test for the conversion between the decimal number and DNA string │    ├── test_operations.py                 // Unit test for the correctness of large number basic operations │    ├── test_shuffles.py                   // Unit test for the transcoding correctness when using the shuffle strategy ├── README.md                               // Description document of library
 ```